kitnil/awesome/README.md

 ## C

+- [amqp-client](https://github.com/galtet/amqp-client) - A wrapper for then amqp rabbitmqlib in lua
+- [doslinux](https://github.com/charliesome/doslinux) - Run Linux programs on DOS
+- [minigolf](https://github.com/mgerdes/minigolf) - A minigolf game written without a game engine in C
 - [fio](https://github.com/axboe/fio) - Flexible I/O Tester
 - [ioping](https://github.com/koct9i/ioping) - simple disk I/0 latency measuring tool
 - [simplefs](https://github.com/psankar/simplefs) - A simple, kernel-space, on-disk filesystem from the scratch
 - [winfsp](https://github.com/billziss-gh/winfsp) - Windows File System Proxy - FUSE for Windows
-- [keysniffer](https://github.com/jarun/keysniffer) - :eyes: Linux kernel mode debugfs keylogger
+- [spy](https://github.com/jarun/spy) - :eyes: Linux kernel mode debugfs keylogger
 - [unbound](https://github.com/NLnetLabs/unbound) - Unbound is a validating, recursive, and caching DNS resolver.
 - [abduco](https://github.com/martanne/abduco) - abduco provides session management i.e. it allows programs to be run independently from its controlling terminal.
 That is programs can be detached - run in the background - and then later reattached.
 Together with dvtm it provides a simpler and cleaner alternative to tmux or screen.
 - [xnotify](https://github.com/phillbush/xnotify) - read notifications from stdin and display them on the screen